 What do you start with

-To start with, the horse runs around a large circle.
-Here you try to get the horse over, about 50% forward and 50% to the page.
-I usually keep an eye on where the horse puts the inner hind leg.
-I want the horse to place the inner bag between the tracks of the forehead.
-It is this violation that will make the horse stretch.
-Some horses will start to stretch quickly while others take a little longer.
+To start with, you lead the horse around on a large circular vault.
+Here you try to get the horse to step over, about 50% forward and 50% to the side.
+I usually keep an eye on where the horse puts the inside hind leg.
+I would like the horse to place inner hind hooves between the grooves' tracks.
+It is this violation that must cause the horse to stretch.
+Some horses will start to stretch quickly, while others take a little longer.